SIM lock: Unlock code generators

 DCT4 and DCT3 Nokia will only allow a maximum of five unlock attempts using the unlock code method.
 After five incorrect codes have been inputted, the phone will not allow the user to try any more codes (even if it is correct) and will require the owner to try other unlock methods.

 Laws and practices

 Many countries listed below have some form of SIM-locking laws specifying the period of SIM locking and the cost of obtaining unlocking codes.

 Andorra

 In Andorra, the state-owned communications mobile company Mobiland does not sell SIM-locked phones.
 As there is no competition, consumers usually buy standard mobile phones that are not locked to any specific carrier.

 Austria

 In Austria, unlocking is allowed at any time by the owner of the device.
 A lawsuit was decided in favor of a mobile operator who encouraged the unlocking of phones by providing links to free/cheap unlocking services.

-T-Mobile Austria charges 150 euro to unlock the iPhone for prepaid subscribers and in contract subscribers.
-For subscribers who have finished their 2-year iPhone contract, T-Mobile Austria charges 50 euro to unlock the iPhone.
+T-Mobile Austria charges 150 euros to unlock the iPhone for prepaid subscribers and in contract subscribers.
+For subscribers who have finished their 2-year iPhone contract, T-Mobile Austria charges 50 euros to unlock the iPhone.